sahithyandev/s3/src/content/docs/database-systems/basics/12-jdbc-odbc.md

 ## JDBC

 Short for Java Database Connectivity.
-A Java-based API that allows Java applications to connect to and interact with relational databases.
-It provides a set of interfaces and classes written in Java, enabling developers to execute SQL statements, retrieve results, and manage database connections in a platform-independent way.
+An API that allows Java applications to connect to and interact with relational databases.
+Provides a set of interfaces and classes, to execute SQL statements, retrieve results, and manage database connections.

-Key features of JDBC:

 - Java-centric: Designed specifically for Java applications.
-- Database independence: Applications can switch databases with minimal code changes, as long as the appropriate JDBC driver is available.
+- Database independence: Can switch databases with minimal code changes, as long as the appropriate JDBC driver is available.
 - Standard API: Offers a consistent interface for database operations such as querying, updating, and transaction management.
 - Driver-based architecture: JDBC drivers translate Java calls into database-specific calls.
 There are four types of JDBC drivers (Type 1 to Type 4), each with different mechanisms for database communication.